Personal Home Page of Samson Tu

 Personal Research Statement:

-My work is done as part of the PROTEGE , EON, InterMed, ATHENA, SAGE, and other projects at Stanford.
-In these projects we are looking at protocols and guidelines in breast cancer care, diabetes, hypertension, and other disease areas.
-I am looking at component-based approach for creating a guideline modeling and execution architecture.
-The integrated system will include temporal extensions to the relational database formalism and the ability to make abstractions over temporal intervals.
+My work is done as part of the PROTEGE , ATHENA and other projects at Stanford and elsewhere.
+In these projects we are looking at ontology development, meta-data representation, and protocols and guidelines in breast cancer care, diabetes, hypertension, and other disease areas.

 Papers

-Abstracts and PDF versions of Samson Tu's BMIR papers are available here.
+References to Samson Tu's papers are available here.

 Honors